Ten hunger-striking Palestinian prisoners hospitalized

 So far, Israeli prison authorities have responded by isolating the hunger strikers, denying them family visits and engaging with those prisoners who are not on strike.

-The prisoners' conditions is one of the most emotive issues for Palestinians, many of whom have had a loved one behind bars at some point.
+The prisoners' conditions is one of the most emotive issues for Palestinians.
 They are seen as heroes, regardless of the reason for their detention.

-Leading members of the militant Islamic group Hamas, which rules the tiny neighboring seaside territory of Gaza, have warned Israel that if any of the prisoners die while on hunger strike, they will retaliate.
+Leading members of Hamas in Gaza have warned that if any of the prisoners die while on hunger strike, they will retaliate.

 This wave of strikes appears inspired by protests carried out by Palestinian prisoners Khader Adnan and Hana Shalabi earlier this year.
 Adnan refused food for 66 days to demand an end to his incarceration without trial, while Shalabi refused food for 43 days.